top of page

 The Clothed story

 Kia Ora, I’m Rebecca McKerras.
-I’m a doctor and an avid lover of fabric and timeless style.
-I currently work as a Specialist GP in the beautiful Hawke's Bay, but have worked in many different hospital settings during my career, both in New Zealand and the UK.
+I've most recently worked as a Specialist GP and live in the beautiful Hawke's Bay area.
+Prior to this I have worked in many different hospital settings, both in New Zealand and the UK.
 And this snapshot has shown me how frustrating clothing can all-too-often be for those with a disability or special needs.
+I've also seen how some treatment regimes e.g IV infusions and haemodialysis treatment mean that patients are unable to wear clothing that they may love and find comfortable due to issues with medical access.
 And now I want to change that.
+I am also a lover of fabric and timeless style and am passionate about including that in adaptive clothing.

 Coming from a family of talented sewing enthusiasts and tailors, it was inevitable that at some point I too would also fall in love with fabric and garment construction.
 My passion started after the birth of my second son.